 Social media is good but In-Person is always better.

 Maybe schedule a regular meet-up with close friends for lunch and a good chat.

 It’s good for the soul to interact with someone whose company you genuinely enjoy, for a few bevies and a good chat.

 12. Have Regular Health Checks

-By the way ladies…you must have regular breast exams and pap-smears, particularly after turning 50.
-The same goes for your men…encourage them to have regular prostate exams.
+You must have regular breast exams and pap-smears, particularly after turning 50.
+The same goes for the man in your life…encourage him to have regular prostate tests.

-I really hope you have found it full of useful info and will act on some of it, if not all of the advice for the sake of your health.
-Let me know in the comments if any of this has helped you make some lifestyle choices.
+I really hope you have found this post full of useful info and will act on some of it, if not all of the advice for the sake of your health.

 Please let me know in the comments if you have decided to make some lifestyle changes.

 I love to hear from you.